tarantool/doc/doc/reference/reference_lua/popen.rst

         stderr if one sets ``opts.stderr`` to ``true`` (it is not legal to set both ``opts.stdout`` and ``opts.stderr`` to ``true``).

-        Possible raised errors are:

-        * IllegalParams:    incorrect type or value of a parameter
-        * IllegalParams:    called on a closed handle
-        * IllegalParams:    opts.stdout and opts.stderr are both set
-        * IllegalParams:    a requested IO operation is not supported by the handle (stdout / stderr is not piped)
-        * IllegalParams:    attempt to operate on a closed file descriptor
-        * FiberIsCancelled: cancelled by an outside code

         Possible error reasons when ``nil, err`` is returned are: